 Designed for agility, the Dynafit Racing gloves are made from Polarlite® DYNAstrech, a polyester / spandex blend that is form fitting yet very flexible.
 They also feature a soft chamude front which, combined with special silicone printed zones in the fingers and upper palm, offers excellent grip.
 The Racing gloves are finished with a brushed interior and neoprene cuffs to keep out cold and moisture.
-They also look pretty cool in grey or red with the Dynafit leopard.
+They also look pretty cool, just sayin'.

 - Polarlite DYNAstretch backside is a blend of 94% polyester and 6% spandex for an anatomic flex.

 - Chamude palm is a 60% nylon / 40% polyurethane blend that is soft yet grippy.

 - Silicon printed Grip-zones in the tips of the fingers and the upper palm are great for holding poles.

 - Neoprene outer cuff and brushed inside help snug the glove comfortably to your hand.

 |Weight (pair)||70g [L]|